utshomax/postman-docs/src/pages/docs/administration/scim-provisioning/scim-provisioning-overview.md

 Postman supports [SCIM](https://datatracker.ietf.org/doc/html/rfc7642) (System for Cross-domain Identity Management), allowing you to automate user provisioning and de-provisioning for your team.
 With this feature, you can efficiently deploy Postman at scale across your organization and control access to it with your identity provider.

 You can enable SCIM provisioning with the [SCIM API](#configuring-scim-with-the-scim-api), [Okta](/docs/administration/scim-provisioning/configuring-scim-with-okta/), or [Azure AD](/docs/administration/scim-provisioning/configuring-scim-with-azure-ad/).
 You must be a [Postman Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to enable SCIM for your team.
 With SCIM enabled, users won't have the option to leave your team on their own, and won't be able to change their account email or password.
-Only Team Admins will have the right to remove team members.
+Only Team Admins will have the right to remove users from the team.

 ## Contents